Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Features that have been implemented

 - Navigation Bar with a Home Button and About Modal

 - Footer with links to social media and contact form

+- Quiz - Started following layout in Web Dev video but struggled to run a conditional on answers | Changed looping method to Fisher-Yates - considered to be more reliable | Changed method again to follow James Quick video on Building a JavaScript Quiz App

 ### Features left to be implemented

-- Quiz - Started following layout in Web Dev video but struggled to run a conditional on answers | Changed looping method to Fisher-Yates - considered to be more reliable

-- Sound Based Questions

-- Feedback Form (add EmailJS)
+- Feedback Form (add EmailJS) - To be included in this version

+- Sound Based Questions - Test on a branch

 - Learning Section

+- Additional Resources Page - Links to other good websites for extra learning

 [Contents](#contents)